 What about servicing & tyres?

 This ride is approximately 6,000 miles and so it is not necessary to service your bike or to pick up new tyres.
 You must ensure that your motorcycle has had a full service prior to arriving and has new tyres.
 Tyre choice is your responsibility but we do discuss the options relating to tyres at our Pre-Expedition Meeting.

 We have never had any issue with finding fuel.
 In certain regions, once en route, we will warn you in advance of any possible fuel shortages or if there is a route with a key fuel stop, where everyone must fill up with fuel to get to the next destination.
 It is not necessary to fit any after-market large fuel tank or carry fuel bottles, although some riders chose to do so.
 Our support vehicle also carries spare fuel for emergencies.
 The longest distance between fuel stops is 240 miles along the Dalton Highway.

 What is the average group size?

-Normally our group size is between 10 – 16 riders, some with passengers.
+Our motorcycle groups are normally between 10 – 20 riders (some with passengers).
 Our groups are often very international and whilst the majority of riders come from the UK, we also get riders from USA, Canada, South Africa, Australia, Switzerland, Scandinavia, Spain, France, Germany, Italy, Russia and so on.
 Groups are predominantly solo male riders, but every expedition normally has between one to four couples travelling.